Helping the Homeless and Marginally Homeless* in Central London

 What we do

-The Soup Kitchen is run by a Board of Trustees, a part-time Director and Kitchen Manager, 2 more staff and a team of volunteers, consisting of ACL and non-ACL members.
+The Soup Kitchen is run by a Board of Trustees, a part-time Director and Kitchen Manager, 3 more staff and a team of volunteers, consisting of AIC and non-AIC members.

-In addition we offer information about other important services for the poor, a free open art studio and a bible study group.
-The Director and others provide basic advice and refer guests to other agencies with different specialities.
-We seek to provide assistance in a variety of ways, including help with letters and phone calls, liaising with social services, and encouragement and prayer,
+In addition we offer information about other important services for the vulnerable, including a bible study group.
+The Director and Welcomer provide basic advice and refer guests to other agencies with different specialities.
+We seek to provide assistance in a variety of ways, including help with letters and phone calls, liaising with social services, and encouragement and prayer.

 Support for the Soup Kitchen comes from individuals, corporations and trusts.
 Volunteers and donations (both financial and in-kind) are vital to support our work and enable us to continue this service to the community.